mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 ## Past work

+#### Saltside (June 2018 - present)
-At [Saltside](https://saltside.se/) (June 2018 - present), I have been working on architecting and rewriting the saltside sites (https://bikroy.com, https://ikman.lk, https://tonaton.com) as responsive Single page applications.
-Site performance is one of the key metrics when doing the rewrite.
+At [Saltside](https://saltside.se/), I worked on architecting and rewriting the saltside sites (https://bikroy.com, https://ikman.lk, https://tonaton.com) as responsive Single Page Applications.
+I was responsible to analyze the business requirements and make the initial technology decisions for frontend.
+Site performance was one of the key requirements when doing the rewrite.
 We also tried our best to keep the site as accessible as possible to people with disabilities.

-Using react as the backbone for the whole rewrite.
-The new sites will be responsive, i.e. work on both mobile and desktop with the same code base.
-We took a mobile first approach to implementing the designs.

-The site is server rendered, mainly for seo purposes.
-The focus of the rewrite is to have a codebase which is easier to maintain and results in a better mobile web experience for the user.
+The main challenges involved in the rewrite were
+1. Writing code which worked for all three markets.
+2. Server rendering the react code with good code splitting.
+Server rendering was a strict requirement because of SEO.
+3. Having small JavaScript bundle sizes as our users were mostly in countries with low bandwidth internet connections.
+4. The sites had to work responsively across mobile and desktop.
+Keeping the bundle size small while working seamlessly on mobile and desktop very challenging.
+5. The site should use semantic html to be accessible to people with disabilities.

+I was also responsible for mentoring the team members in writing idiomatic html, css, javascript and typescript.
+We built our own component library from scratch.
+This gave us full control over the components.
+We could keep the components small since they were built for our specific requirements.
+We still made the code generic enough for extensibility.

+I was also responsible for onboarding new members to the new code base.
+Onboarding new developers gave me key insights into the complexity of modern frontend development.

 Technologies used

 * HTML, CSS, Sass
 * TypeScript
-* React (ReactJS) (with server side rendering) for UI
+* React (ReactJS) and preactjs (with server side rendering) for UI
 * redux for state management
 * node.js - for serving static content, server side rendering, and a proxy for API endpoints
 * Jest for unit testing
+* Cypress for functional testing

 ---

+#### Projectplace (June 2014 - March 2018)
-At projectplace (June 2014 - Mar 2018), played a key role in getting the company to move from backbone views to Reactjs to be used for the view part.
+At projectplace, I played a key role in getting the company to move from backbone views to Reactjs to be used for the view part.
 Have developed a number of reactjs components of various complexities over the past 4 years.
 Also responsible for maintainance of frontend code of part of the site.

 * Convinced the company to adopt reactjs in 2014 when reactjs was quite young.
 Did multiple prototypes and gave multiple presentations showcasing the developer productivity boost reactjs brought in.